s001dxp/vue-comments/README.md

 `options` -  component settings

 `commentsData` - initialization data.
-The description of the fields can be found at this link: <a href="https://github.com/EvgeniySaschenko/comments-api-server">Back-End</a>
+The description of the fields can be found at this link: <a target="_blank" href="https://github.com/EvgeniySaschenko/comments-api-server">Back-End</a>

-`options.user.auth` - The parameter must be "true" so that the user can leave comments / like.
+`options.user.auth` - the parameter must be "true" so that the user can leave comments / like.

 ```js